CptOfEvilMinions/Vault-Automation/README.md

 ## Step 0: Generate OpenSSL certificate
 This project contains with a self-signed OpenSSL ceretificate which should ONLY BE used for testing.
 Below are instructions to make your own
+1. `vim conf/tls/ssl.conf`
+  2. Set the necessary values such as:
+    3. `CN` -  Set to the FQDN of the vault server
+    3. `DNS.1` -  Set to it to the same value of CN
-1. `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout conf/tls/vault.key -out conf/tls/vault.crt`
+1. `openssl req -new -x509 -newkey rsa:2048 -sha256 -nodes -keyout conf/tls/vault.key -days 3560 -out conf/tls/vault.crt -config conf/tls/ssl.conf`

 ## Step 1: Spin up Docker stack
 ### Docker-compose v2.X